Gumball 3000 2011 - Making it from London to Istanbul

-The Gumball 3000 Rally has finally reached it's final destination in Istanbul, Turkey after a mammoth 3000 mile drive from London, United Kingdom just seven days earlier.
+The Gumball 3000 Rally has finally reached its final destination in Istanbul, Turkey after a mammoth 3000-mile drive from London, the United Kingdom just seven days earlier.

 The day after, 27th of May, was the first real long stage of the rally where the drivers were to drive from Paris to Barcelona via the Circuit D'Albi near the small South Western French town of Le Séquestre.
-The French police had a field day with many tickets issued for speeding along the way, some more deserved then others.
-At the Circuit D'Albi all those in need to stretch their cars limits were allowed to.
+The French police had a field day with many tickets issued for speeding along the way, some more deserved than others.
+At the Circuit D'Albi, all those in need to stretch the limits of their car were allowed to.
 Some stretched their cars a bit too much ending up damaging their ride to Istanbul so badly they had to find other means to finish the rally.

-On the morning of the 28th of May there was first a car display outside the W hotel for all the Spanish fans before the gumballers headed to the Monte Carlo F1 Grand Prix in Monaco for a two day stay at the Fairmont Hotel Monte Carlo that included the F1 race viewed from the legendary Fairmont Hairpin terrace.
-This was the chance for gumballers to recharge their batteries and chill for a bit, but in true Gumball 3000 manner, that was the last thing on their minds as party after party served up the best on offer in Monaco.
+On the morning of the 28th of May, there was first a car display outside the W hotel for all the Spanish fans before the gumballers headed to the Monte Carlo F1 Grand Prix in Monaco for a two day stay at the Fairmont Hotel Monte Carlo that included the F1 race viewed from the legendary Fairmont Hairpin terrace.
+This was the chance for gumballers to recharge their batteries and chill for a bit, but in true Gumball 3000 manner, that was the last thing on their minds as an after-party served up the best on offer in Monaco.
 Everything from boat parties to open-air parties or a casual night out at the Billionaire Club.

-After a good nights sleep the Gumball 3000 continued the day after with one the longest stages of the rally, Venice to Belgrade via Zagreb, three countries (Italy, Croatia, Serbia) in one day.
-In Zagreb they went for a guided tour of the Mimara Museum before leaving for Belgrade to spend the night at Continental Hotel Beograd.
-This was the second time in the rallies recent history that they come to Belgrade, last time was during the 2006 rally, and the crowds back then were huge and this time around they were even bigger.
-Before the night was over they partied and had their cars on display outside the hotel for all the mesmerized fans that had gathered.
+After a good night's sleep, the Gumball 3000 continued the day after with one the longest stages of the rally, Venice to Belgrade via Zagreb, three countries (Italy, Croatia, Serbia) in one day.
+In Zagreb, they went for a guided tour of the Mimara Museum before leaving for Belgrade to spend the night at Continental Hotel Beograd.
+This was the second time in the rallies' recent history that they come to Belgrade, last time was during the 2006 rally, and the crowds back then were huge and this time around they were even bigger.
+Before the night was over they partied and had their cars on display outside the hotel for all the mesmerizing fans that had gathered.

 Spirit of The Gumball - The Dudesons